 - May 4, 2020 – CAPE launches internal COVID-19 survey

 - April 29, 2020 – CAPE delivers reintegration proposal to TBS

 - March 14, 2020 – CAPE delivers recommendations during call with Minister Duclos

-- March 12, 2020 – The NJC launches weekly calls between TBS and labour union community
+- March 12, 2020 – The NJC launches the COVID-19 Task Force (weekly calls) between the Treasury Board and the labour union community